muccg/rdrf/rst/registries.rst

 Registry
 --------
 In RDRF, a "registry" is just a named collection of forms.
-A Registry is created by an admin user by selecting "Registries" from "Settings" and clicking "Add".
+A Registry is created by an admin user by selecting "Registries" from "Admin Page" (under the Admin user icon in the banner on the top right)  and clicking "Add".

 A Registry must have a non-blank name and a code (which should not contain spaces).